 - Practicing or past CRNAs

 The 24-month program consists of academic coursework that is divided into four semesters and two summers.
 Formal classes begin in August of each year.
 The clinical component is organized into an “in-residence” model, with clinical education provided year-round, interspersed with academic courses.
+The three-year curriculum offered after 2021 will consist of one year of full-time online study from home, followed by 2 years (6 semesters) of study on site.

 Semester 1 (Fall 1)